Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <br>OUTPUT:
 <br>1
 <br>error
 <br>Expected behaviour of var is block scope but we get global scope.
-Due to this unexpected behaviour we avoid using _var_ and use only let and const.
+Due to this unexpected behaviour we avoid using var and use only let and const.
+<br></br>